apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 In conclusion, we believe that all these methods and tools have their place in a developer's toolkit.
-However, as with all advanced tools, we have to understand, where they fit in the development process and what can affect their performance and completeness.
+However, as with all advanced tools, we have to understand where they fit in the development process and what can affect their performance and completeness.
 For instance, the Apalache team uses the property-based testing framework [Scalacheck][] to find hardcore bugs in the model checker itself.
-We call this tool [Nitpick][].
+We call this tool [Nitpicker][].

 *Disclaimer*: Although we are expert users of Apalache and TLC, we are beginners in Hypothesis.
 If you know how to improve our experience with Hypothesis, please let us know.
 A pedantic reader will notice that we have chosen Python, which is probably not the most performant programming language.
 We chose Python for its simplicity and relative popularity.
-One can probably achieve much better performance with Rust or Golang.
+One can probably achieve much better performance with C++, Rust, or Golang.
 If you would like to contribute a property-based test similar to [test_erc20.py][] and contribute the experimental results to this tutorial, please let us know.
 We will be happy to include them in this tutorial.